The Empire Strikes Back: The duel, Dagobah, and conclusion

 Most of the cast completed filming by the start of August, including Ford, Fisher, Williams, Mayhew, and Daniels.
-Hamill began filming on the Dagobah set with Yoda.
+Hamill then began filming on the Dagobah set with Yoda.
 They only had 12 days to film because Oz was scheduled for another project.
 With the film now over 50 days behind schedule, Kurtz was removed from his role and replaced by Kazanjian and associate producer Robert Watts.
 One of the last scenes shot was of Luke exploring the dark side tree on Dagobah.

 A wrap party was held on the set to mark the official conclusion of filming on September 5, 1979, after 133 days.
 Guinness filmed his scenes against a bluescreen the same day.
 Kershner and the second unit continued filming additional footage, including Luke's X-Wing being raised from the swamp.
 Kershner left the set on September 9, and Hamill finished 103 days of filming two days later.
 The second unit finished filming on September 24 with Hamill's stunt double.
 There was approximately 400000 ft of film, or 80 hours of footage.

 The final budget was $30.5 million.
 (Note: The 1980 budget of $30.5 million is equivalent to $ in .)
 Kurtz blamed inflation, which had increased resource, cast, and crew costs significantly.
 Lucas blamed Kurtz for lack of oversight and poor financial planning.
 Watts said Kurtz was not good with people and never developed a working relationship with Kershner, making it difficult for him to temper the director's indulgences.
 Kurtz had also given Kershner more leeway because of the delays caused by the Stage 3 fire.
 Kershner's slower work pace had frustrated Lucas.
 He described his filming style as frugal, performing two or three takes with little coverage film that could later compensate for mistakes.
 Watts and Reynolds said Kershner often looked at new ways of doing things, but this required planning that only delayed things further.
 Kershner had tried replicating the quick pacing of Star Wars, not lingering on any scene for too long, and encouraged improvisation, modifying scenes and dialogue to focus more on characters' emotions, such as C-3PO interrupting Han and Leia as they are about to kiss.
-Kazanjian said many mistakes were made but blamed Weber, Lucasfilm vice president John Moohr, and primarily Kurtz.
-Actor John Morton called Kurtz an unsung hero, who brought his experience of filming war to Empire.
+Kazanjian said many mistakes were made, but blamed Weber, Lucasfilm vice president John Moohr, and primarily Kurtz.
+John Morton, who plays a Rebel gunner in the film, called Kurtz an unsung hero who brought his experience of filming war to Empire.